Marko-polo-code/Marko-polo-code/README.md

 - 🌱 I’m currently learning **Ruby and Python**

-- 👯 I’m looking to collaborate on **Friend-it** - a flat swap application
+- 👯 I’m looking to collaborate on **Friend-it** - a flat swaping application

 - 📫 How to reach me **mark.muller.code@gmail.com**